brycehazen/PythonETLThings/ParishSync/ReadMe.md

   - `removePhones.py` will look at `redata.csv` and compare `PhoneConsID.csv`, this `PhoneConsID.csv` is a collection pulled from SQL of all Phones in RE.
 If the Phone is already in RE and found in `redata.csv`.
 Once removed it will output updated_redata.csv.
   - If a record and Phone is not found in `PhoneConsID.csv`, but it caused an exception and was put into `redataWithExceptions.csv`, the script will add it to `PhoneConsID.csv`.
 This will result in the record not causing an exception in the future.
 - **Not Yet added**:
-  - Soon I will add an addition part of the script to update constituency codes.
+  - Soon I will add an additional part of the script to update constituency codes.
+This will invlove taking the query created from importing, exporting it back out with all the records ConsCode.
+Then comparing this ConsCode export to `redata.csv`
 # Scripts Overview

 This repository contains two Python scripts for data manipulation: